-My research goal is explaining the cultural origins of cooperation and conflict, especially in humans.
+My research goal is explaining the cultural origins of cooperation and conflict.
 I approach this topic using theoretical modeling and ethnographic field research.
 My most recent research focuses on culture, cooperation and conflict in warfare and how that influences combat stress.

 Ethnography of combat and combat stress

 My current project is understanding the evolutionary origins of the symptoms of posttraumatic stress.
 Towards this end, I conduct fieldwork with Turkana pastoralists in northwest Kenya.

 I recently compiled theoretical and empirical evidence that large-scale high-risk human warfare can only be explained by a process of gene-culture coevolution.
 During this process, I developed the hypothesis that the symptoms of combat stress may result from gene-culture conflict.
 I am examining this hypothesis with Turkana pastoralists in northwest Kenya.
 My fieldwork, the first scientific study of combat stress outside of industrialized societies, is designed to resolve long-standing disagreement over whether PTSD symptoms are culturally determined or misfiring genetic adaptations.

 So far I have interviews with over 200 Turkana warriors about their combat exposure, combat stress, moral beliefs regarding warfare, moral injury and participation in social institutions of Turkana warfare.
 I hope that this work will help us understand the interplay between the genetic, cultural and environmental causes of PTSD and moral injury and how we might think of better approaches for treatment.

 I have also interviewed over 150 Turkana women about their experiences with raids and combat stress.
 I have recently discovered that women are involved in the defense of their homes from raiders and have expanded my research to include potential moral injury among Turkana women.